 A magic item is a fun piece of equipment with nifty powers.

 Some magic items merely provide a bonus to skill use.
 Others dramatically change a scene and decisively determine how the encounter resolves.

 In a fantasy setting a special item might be a magic potion, flying carpet, or dancing sword.
 In a science fiction setting a "magic" item might be a nanotech restorative, a personal levitation belt, or an electrified net launcher.

 The same rules for pricing and crafting these items can be used whether or not the setting justifies their effects with magic, technology, or some other narrative hand-waving.

 Magic items have four factors that determine how much they can impact the world.
 These are color-coded in their descriptions below, and in the following section with sample magic items.
-Possibility is pink, area is avacado, convenience is crimson, and setbacks are lavender.
+Possibility is pink, area is avacado, convenience is crimson, and affect on victory is violet.